Collaborate with a Schwab Social Entrepreneurship Fellow!

 - Use this mechanism to make contact with the Entrepreneur and their organization.
 If they have such a mechanism, but aren’t advertising positions for January, you can contact them and propose working with them during that time.
 Because most colleges don’t have a January break, many organizations don’t advertise projects for this time but are often open to hearing from students who are available then.

-- If the Schwab Fellow’s organization then accepts you as a collaborator, apply to the appropriate PSC program for support (see the end of this document for program links.)
+- If the Schwab Fellow’s organization then accepts you as a collaborator, apply to the appropriate PKG Center program for support (see the end of this document for program links.)

 B – If the Schwab Fellow does not have a formal mechanism for recruiting volunteers